Bills adopt sense of urgency in preparing to host Panthers - WHIZ News

 Well aware of the team’s Jekyll-and-Hyde nature in losing five of its past eight in a slide that has dropped Buffalo from leading the AFC East to seventh in the conference standings, the starting left tackle emphasized the urgency the Bills (7-6) face in preparing to host Carolina on Sunday.

-“The time is now,” Dawkins said.
+“The time is now,” Dawkins said Thursday, a day before being placed on the reserve/COVID-19 list leaving his status uncertain for Sunday.
 “We understand that it’s time to punch that ticket.
 And we have our game faces on.”

 What took them so long, might be an apt question.